Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 Scalability is an issue at two levels.
 First, when the knowledge graph is dense, it can be difficult to make sense of the resulting NLD.
 To alleviate this problem, an interactive NLD (e.g., force-directed layout\cite{gibson2013survey, suh2020phFDLs}) is used; however, when the KG is very large, it can be computationally difficult to render the entire graph -- an optimization problem that is still an ongoing area of graph visualization research\cite{von2011visual, gomez2018visualizing}. }

-\item[]{\textbf{Lack of Efficacy for KG Consumers:} (12/19) participants explicitly mentioned that NLDs are impossible to interpret by end users at the scale of thousands, millions, or billions of nodes.
-(9/19) participants criticized NLDs for quickly turning into ``hairballs,'' making it difficult for end users to digest meaningful information:
+\item[]{\textbf{Lack of Efficacy for KG Consumers:} Many (12/19) participants explicitly mentioned that NLDs are impossible to interpret by end users at the scale of thousands, millions, or billions of nodes.
+Several (9/19) participants criticized NLDs for quickly turning into ``hairballs,'' making it difficult for end users to digest meaningful information:

 \begin{displayquote} Because graphs are very visual, I hypothesize that there's something socially in our brain that automatically says, I want to see it.
-I hear this all the time, ``I just want to see it."
-Okay, so you see this small graph, so what? ``Show me something bigger."
+I hear this all the time, `I just want to see it.'
+Okay, so you see this small graph, so what? `Show me something bigger.'
 Then it turns into a hairball.
-This is the story of graph visualizations all the time. -P17 \end{displayquote}
+This is the story of graph visualization. -P17 \end{displayquote}

 P12 told us about an interactive graph interface that his development team built, only for end users to reject it in favor of a table diagram: